elanh/Instagram/README.md

 - [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
 - [ X] User Profiles:
 - [ X] Allow the logged in user to add a profile photo
-- [ ] Display the profile photo with each post
+- [ X] Display the profile photo with each post
 - [ X] Tapping on a post's username or profile photo goes to that user's profile page
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.